RunLLM/gitbook/example-workflows/quickstart-tutorial.md

 ---
 ### Saving Data
-Finally, we can save the transformed table `strlen_table` back to the Aqueduct demo database by calling `.save()` and passing in a configuration for the demo database, indicating (1) the name of the table to write to and (2) how to update the table (see [here](https://docs.aqueducthq.com/integrations/using-integrations) for more details)
+Finally, we can save the transformed table `strlen_table` back to the Aqueduct demo database.
+See [here](https://docs.aqueducthq.com/integrations/using-integrations) for more details around using integration objects.